EconometricInstitute/feb22012-programming-website/data/week2/6-character-encodings.md

 character set that covers most of the scripts and ways of writing around the world, including symbols and support for right-to-left languages, and even Emoji.
-The most common and popular encoding is UTF-8, and the Unicode specification released in March 2020 support 143,859 unique characters.
+The most common and popular encoding is UTF-8, and the Unicode specification released in March 2020 supports 143,859 unique characters.

 When we want to read or write textual data, for example to files, most software and programming languages allow us to specify which character encoding should be used.